Cycling UK (“we”, “us”, or “our”) is committed to protecting and respecting the personal data that we hold. Our registered office is:

 A Data Controller is the individual or legal person who controls and is responsible to keep and use personal data in paper or electronic files.
 We are the data controller as defined by relevant data protection laws and regulation.

-(b) Contract: the processing is necessary for a contract you have with Cycling UK has asked you to take specific steps before entering into a contract.
+- Contract: the processing is necessary for a contract you have with Cycling UK and Cycling UK has asked you to take specific steps before entering into a contract.